-Find out how thieves are using legal gadgets to steal keyless cars and what you can do to stop them taking yours.
+Find out how thieves are using legal gadgets to steal keyless cars and what you can do to help stop them taking yours.
+Plus, what have jeans got to do with it?

-Unfortunately, if you're the proud owner of a keyless car, it could very well be a reality for you.
+Unfortunately, if you own a keyless car, it could very well be a reality for you.

-Research from Tracker shows that 88% of the stolen vehicles they recovered in 2018 were taken without using the owner’s keys, as it seems that thieves are turning to technology instead.†
+Research from security device manufacturer Tracker shows that 92% of the stolen vehicles they recovered in 2019 were taken without using the owner’s keys, so it seems that thieves are turning to technology instead.

 Relay crime is the new tactic used by criminals to steal keyless cars quickly and quietly.

-These scanners can be legally bought and could unlock your car within seconds, as The Sun reported in February 2019.† So how do they work?
+These devices can be legally bought and could unlock your car within seconds.
+So how do they work?

-crooks can use relay boxes or scanners, to disrupt the signal without ever entering your home or damaging your car
+Crooks can use relay boxes or scanners to disrupt the signal from your keys, without entering your home or damaging your car

 The diversion of the signal makes your key think it’s near your car, so it unlocks, letting the criminals hop in and drive away without so much as a smashed window.